-Lawyers based in Sacramento who handle class action lawsuits throughout California
+Lawyers based in Ventura County who handle class action lawsuits throughout California

 Class actions begin as lawsuits brought by one or a small group of employees who have been legally wronged in the same or a very similar way.
 Class actions can be beneficial because they make it possible to efficiently fix injustices to large classes of workers, especially where the cost of bringing an individual smaller lawsuit for just one person would outweigh the benefit.